 Review by Frank Plowright

-In 1998 Mark McGwire and Sammy Sosa are locked in the most exciting home run race for over thirty years, with both on course to beat the single season record set in 1961.
+In 1998 Mark McGwire and Sammy Sosa are locked in the most exciting baseball home run race for over thirty years, with both on course to beat the single season record set in 1961.
 Their equivalent in Vermont’s Elizabethtown Monarchs is Carl Carter, almost single handedly dragging a small town baseball team to the play-offs.

 Other elements of Carl’s life aren’t as satisfying.
-He has a competitive relationship with his older brother, his school work is suffering and he’s not really getting anywhere with girls.
+He has a competitive relationship with his older brother, his school work is suffering and he’s not getting anywhere with girls.
 The only time he really comes to life is playing baseball, and he’s not one to hide his talent under a bushel.
 Despite parental warnings he stills hangs out with his buddy Edsen, who has a far more difficult home life.

 Then, however, a mistake is made.